Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Leidos, previously known as Science Applications International Corporation, serves the U.S. defense, aviation, information technology and biomedical research industries.
 The company also provides scientific, engineering systems integration and technical services.

-Seven Dividend-paying Defense Stocks Serving the U.S. Army: BofA Recommends Favorites
+Seven Dividend-paying Defense Stocks Serving the U.S. Army: LDOS Price Target

-BofA set a price target of $130 on Leidos, forecasting that the company should trade in line in the defense prime contractors amid strong U.S. national security demand for innovative technologies and solutions.
-The company also has solid free cash flow, countered by a lumpy contract award environment, near-term supply chain pressures and mounting concerns about labor inflation.
+BofA set a price target of $130 per share on Leidos, forecasting that the company should trade in line with defense prime contractors amid strong U.S. national security demand for innovative technologies and solutions.
+The company also has solid free cash flow, countered by a lumpy contract award environment, near-term supply chain pressures and mounting concerns about labor inflation, BofA added.

-Risks to reach the price target include cuts to the U.S. government budget, compared to expectations, increased competition from non-traditional competitors and problems integrating mergers and acquisitions (M&As), hiring the right personnel, containing costs, estimating costs and executing on fixed price contracts.
-The company also could face reputational risk.
+Risks to reach the price target include possible cuts to the U.S. government budget, compared to expectations, increased competition from non-traditional competitors and integrating mergers and acquisitions (M&As), hiring the right personnel, containing costs, estimating costs and executing on fixed price contracts, BofA wrote.

-Potential outperformance could come from a better-than-expected federal budget allocated to innovative technologies and modernization, inexpensive and well-integrated M&A activity, along with unexpected capital return to shareholders through dividends or share buybacks, market share gains, or better-than-forecast margin, BoA wrote.
+Potential outperformance could come from a better-than-expected federal budget allocated to innovative technologies and modernization, inexpensive and well-integrated mergers and acquisitions activity, along with unexpected capital return to shareholders through dividends or share buybacks, market share gains, or better-than-forecast margin, BoA wrote.

-Seven Dividend-paying Defense Stocks Serving the U.S. Army: $600 Million Geospatial Center Support
+Seven Dividend-paying Defense Stocks Serving the U.S. Army: GD

-General Dynamics (NYSE: GD), a global aerospace and defense company based in Reston, Virginia, is a recommendation of stock picker Jim Woods in his monthly Intelligence Report investment newsletter.
-He put the dividend-paying defense stock in his Income Multipliers portfolio.
+General Dynamics (NYSE: GD), a global aerospace and defense company based in Reston, Virginia, is a recommendation of Woods in his Intelligence Report investment newsletter.
+Woods chose the dividend-paying defense stock to include in his Income Multipliers portfolio.

 The company produces combat vehicles, nuclear-powered submarines and communications systems to provide safety and security during military missions.
 General Dynamics employs more than 100,000 people worldwide and generated $38.5 billion in revenue in 2021.
 Woods noted that the company pays a dividend that currently yields more than 2%.

-General Dynamics also received a “buy” recommendation from BofA, which set a price objective of $305, based partly on a 5.0% 2025-2030 growth rate and 2.8% long-term growth rate, as well as increased defense budget expectations.
+General Dynamics also received a “buy” recommendation from BofA, which set a price target of $305 per share, based partly on a 5.0% 2025-2030 growth rate and 2.8% long-term growth rate, as well as increased defense budget expectations.
 BofA wrote that the company’s defense program provides exposure to land and sea priorities, coupled with its Gulfstream business jet manufacturing segment, offering near-term and medium-term organic growth.

 Other pluses are the company’s strong balance sheet and solid cash generation, helping to sustain dividend growth and share repurchases, BofA wrote.
-Potential downside risks to reaching that price target, according to BofA, are a possible drop in business jet sales due to an exogenous factor and the pricing of business jets in dollars, making the company vulnerable to an unexpected devaluation of the U.S. dollar that could significantly impact orders.
-Any adverse impact on margins for defense programs and unforeseen government budget cuts could limit growth in the medium- and long-term.
+Potential downside risks to reaching that price target, according to BofA, are a possible drop in business jet sales due to an exogenous factor and the pricing of business jets in dollars, making the company vulnerable to an unexpected devaluation of America’s currency that could significantly slow orders.
+Any adverse impact on profit margins for defense programs and unforeseen government budget cuts could curb growth in the medium- and long-term, BofA added.

 Chart courtesy of www.stockcharts.com